john-cd/rust_howto/bk/src/categories/encoding/typecasts.md

 [![cat-no-std::no-alloc][cat-no-std::no-alloc-badge]][cat-no-std::no-alloc]{{hi:No dynamic allocation}}
 [![cat-encoding][cat-encoding-badge]][cat-encoding]{{hi:Encoding}}

-`zerocopy` makes zero-cost memory manipulation safe.
+[`zerocopy`][c-zerocopy]⮳{{hi:zerocopy}} makes zero-cost memory manipulation safe.
 It provides a set of traits and utilities to work with types that can be safely interpreted as byte slices.

 - No data copying: Zero-copy avoids unnecessary data copying by directly interpreting the memory of one data structure as another.
 - Performance: Eliminating data copying can significantly improve performance, especially in scenarios involving frequent data transfers between different memory regions (e.g., network I/O, inter-process communication).